autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that they have created 5.
 User should be able to hit the delete button on a group tile to delete the group 6.
 A confirmation message will popup to confirm the user's decision.

 79. **TO DO** The system must remove the pending request from the Admin user’s view after a decision has been made.

-* If the administrator makes a decision regarding a pending request, the pending request tile will be removed from the view of the administrator.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view pending group requests under the Admin Groups section 5.
 The user should be able to click on the pending request to make an admission decision 6.
 Once a decision has been made, the pending request should be removed from the pending requests section.